Richard Lewis BA MCIfA – Managing Director

-Richard has extensive experience delivering a wide range of archaeological projects and is a Prehistoric Lithics and Industrial Archaeology specialist.
-Richard founded Black Mountains Archaeology Ltd in 2017 and has since delivered several major infrastructure projects together with many smaller archaeological investigations across Wales and England for our growing client base.
+Richard is an award-winning archaeologist with extensive experience delivering a wide range of archaeological projects across the United Kingdom.
+Richard is a Landscape, Prehistoric and Industrial Archaeology specialist.
+Richard is also a professional UAV (drone) pilot and founded Black Mountains Archaeology Ltd in 2017, and co-founded CAD Cymru/UAV Wales Cyf in 2019.

 With over 30 years-experience in field archaeology and an involvement in British Archaeology on a professional basis since 1986, Graham has risen from site assistant to Unit Director and then Archaeological Curator, and Head of a Historic Environment Team.
 During this time Graham has experienced all types of archaeological work (including forensic) sites and periods, developing a wealth of experience to be utilised within the profession.

 Graham has been a member of the Chartered Institute for Archaeologists for the past 20 years and was a former council member of the Chartered Institute.
 Graham has had the benefit of successfully working on either side of the archaeological divide as both ‘poacher and gamekeeper’.
 He therefore has developed an excellent understanding of both developer and local and central government requirements.
 Graham has published widely on archaeological topics.

 Charina Jones BSc MA MCIfA – Project Officer